Wall Street ends sharply lower after hawkish Bullard spooks investors

 "I'm not surprised to see the market sell off a little bit.
 I'm never surprised, given the strong run we've had for such a long period of time, when you see some periods of profit-taking," said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.

-Bullard’s comments spiked the CBOE volatility index, Wall Street’s fear gauge, which initially hit its highest level since May 21, before dropping back a touch.
+Bullard's comments spiked the CBOE volatility index (.VIX), Wall Street's fear gauge, which initially hit its highest level since May 21, before dropping back a touch.

 "Next week, you will have various Fed governors give speeches, and we'll have the same thing: some governors will be more hawkish, and some will be more dovish, so you'll see some back-and-forth," Ghriskey added.

-Other market ramifications from Bullard’s comments have included further strengthening of the U.S. dollar.
-The index which tracks the greenback against six major currencies jumped to its highest level since mid-April, and is on pace for its largest weekly gain in about 14 months.
+Other market ramifications from Bullard's comments have included further strengthening of the U.S. dollar .
+The index which tracks the greenback against six major currencies jumped to its highest level since mid-April, and is on pace for its largest weekly gain in about 14 months. read more

-The upward commodity move didn’t translate into positive sentiment for U.S. energy stocks, with the sector’s index joining financials as the worst performers.
+The upward commodity move didn't translate into positive sentiment for U.S. energy stocks, with the sector's index (.SPNY) joining financials (.SPSY) as the worst performers.

 Friday was also "quadruple witching day," the quarterly simultaneous expiration of U.S. options and futures contracts which bring about increased trading volume at the market close.